Charley Hull: Personal life

-Hull was born to Dave, a former plasterer, and Basienka, who is of Polish descent.
+Hull was born in Kettering, Northamptonshire, to David, a retired plasterer, and Basienka, a Polish-born former county-level tennis player.
 She has two half-sisters, one from each parent.
 Hull married Ozzie Smith, a mixed martial arts fighter, in Burton Latimer on 21 September 2019.
 The couple later divorced in 2021.
-Hull is best friends with fellow golf professional Georgia Hall, whom she met when they were around 11 years of age.
+Hull is close friends with another professional golfer, Georgia Hall, having first met around the age of 11.

-Hull has a keen interest in fashion, which she displays both on and off the golf course and she has held associations with clothing sponsors such as Anew, and Malbon Golf.
-She is also a keen gym goer, has called golf-related exercises "boring" and prefers running and weights based exercise.
+Hull has a keen interest in fashion, which she displays both on and off the golf course, and has held associations with clothing sponsors such as Anew, and Malbon Golf.
+She is also a keen gym-goer, has called golf-related exercises "boring" and prefers running and weights based exercise.

-In July 2023, Hull revealed that she had been diagnosed with attention deficit hyperactivity disorder (ADHD), saying "I find it hard to concentrate but I've found my triggers now" and explained the importance of keeping her mind busy.
+In July 2023, Hull revealed that she had been diagnosed with attention deficit hyperactivity disorder (ADHD), saying: "I find it hard to concentrate but I've found my triggers now" and explained the importance of keeping her mind busy.
 Hull said in 2024 that she had been diagnosed with degenerative arthritis in her shoulder.
-She explained that the conditioned worsened in cold weather.
+She explained that the condition worsened in cold weather.

 In June 2024, a video of Hull smoking at the U.S. Women's Open went viral online.
-Speaking about her lifestyle in September 2024 Hull explained "I live my life the way I want to live it, not how anyone else wants me to live it."
-She has also said "It’s the only bad thing I do!" and has explained that she rarely drinks alcohol and eats healthily.
+Speaking about her lifestyle in September 2024 Hull stated: "I live my life the way I want to live it, not how anyone else wants me to live it."
+She has also said: "It’s the only bad thing I do!" and has stated that she rarely drinks alcohol and eats healthily.
 Hull released a video on Instagram in March 2025 telling fellow golfer Ryan Evans that she would give him $10,000 if she could not quit smoking for two months.

 Hull made a cameo in the 2025 film Happy Gilmore 2.

 Hull has publicly spoken out against single-sex golf clubs.
 When asked by the BBC if she had experienced discrimination on the course, she recounted that when she was seven years old she defeated a 17-year-old boy and he swore at her after the match.

+In 2026, Hull fooled her caddie Adam Woodward into believing that he had won £100,000 after buying him a fake scratch card.
+She received a polarizing response to the prank, and Hull stated that her critics should "lighten up".